By Zoeth Skinner Eldredge in 1912

-In the foothills of the sierras about forty-five miles northeast of the Embarcadero of the Sacramento, on the south fork of the American River, Captain Sutter was building a sawmill in the fall and winter of 1847, and employed James W. Marshall to superintend the work.
-In digging a tail race for the mill, Marshall was in the habit of turning the water into the ditch at night to wash out the dirt loosened by the workmen during the day.
+In the foothills of the Sierras about 45 miles northeast of the Embarcadero of the Sacramento, on the south fork of the American River, Captain John Sutter was building a sawmill in the fall and winter of 1847 and employed James W. Marshall to superintend the work.
+In digging a tailrace for the mill, Marshall was in the habit of turning the water into the ditch at night to wash out the dirt loosened by the workmen during the day.

 The news of the discovery spread like magic.
-Remarkable success attended the labors of the first explorers and in a few weeks hundreds were engaged in the placers.
-By August 1st it was estimated that four thousand men were working in the gold district, of whom more than one-half were Indians, and that from thirty to fifty thousand dollars worth of gold was daily obtained.
-Colonel Mason reports that no thefts or robberies had been committed in the gold region, and it was a matter of surprise to him that so peaceful and quiet a state of things should continue to exist.
+Remarkable success attended the labors of the first explorers and in a few weeks, hundreds were engaged in the placers.
+By August 1st it was estimated that four thousand men were working in the gold district, of whom more than one-half were Indians, and that from 30,000 to 50,000 dollars worth of gold was daily obtained.
+Colonel Mason reported that no thefts or robberies had been committed in the gold region, and it was a matter of surprise to him that so peaceful and quiet state of things should continue to exist.